tymefighter/Forecast/README.md

     recurrent layer (and parameters) and stacks it required number of times.

 ```
-from ts.model import RnnForecast
+from ts.model import RnnForecastUnivariate
 ```

 -   Simple RNN based univariate forecasting algorithm with support for multivariate exogenous time series.
 This model is built by stacking multiple simple RNN layers.

 ```
-from ts.model import SimpleRnnForecast
+from ts.model import SimpleRnnForecastUnivariate
 ```

 -   GRU based univariate forecasting algorithm with support for multivariate exogenous time series.
 This model is built by stacking multiple GRU layers.

 ```
-from ts.model import GruForecast
+from ts.model import GruForecastUnivariate
 ```

 -   LSTM based univariate forecasting algorithm with support for multivariate exogenous time series.
 This model is built by stacking multiple LSTM layers.

 ```
-from ts.model import LstmForecast
+from ts.model import LstmForecastUnivariate
 ```

 -   The Extreme Time Model - which focuses on forecasting target series with